- Home

 Business

-Whilst studying business, students sharpen their literacy and numeracy skills and develop the ability to apply their acquired subject knowledge to solving business problems.
-The approach taken is both pragmatic and ethical and students are encouraged to understand issues from the perspective of different stakeholder groups.
+The approach we take is both pragmatic and ethical.
+Students sharpen their literacy and numeracy skills by interpreting data and financial ratios.
+They develop the ability to apply acquired subject knowledge to solving business problems and crafting strategic decisions (A-Level focus).
+Students are encouraged to understand issues from the perspective of different stakeholder groups (internal and external) and evaluate the trade-offs inherent in business decisions.

-Bishopshalt teaches a range of different courses within the business area including A level, GCSE, Cambridge National and Cambridge Technical awards.
-This gives our students a choice of being assessed in the way that is most suitable for them as learners.
-It is an extremely popular subject at both Key Stage 4 and Key Stage 5 and many of our students go on to study it at university or college as well.
-For more details on the topics covered, please see the curriculum maps below:
+Bishopshalt teaches a range of different courses within the business area, including A-Level Business Edexcel, GCSE Business AQA, Cambridge Technical in Business Level 3, and Cambridge National Enterprise and Marketing.
+This gives our students a choice of being assessed in the way that is most suitable for them as learners (e.g., exam-focused vs. coursework-based units).
+It is an extremely popular subject, and many of our students go on to study related disciplines at university or college.

 Business-Long-Term-Curriculum-Plan.pdf